FrogIntel/frogintel/README.md

 *You see us.
 We see you.*

 **"Frog Intel" search results:**

-• Google: No github appears ⛔
+- Google: No github appears ⛔

-• Yahoo: Github appears
+- Yahoo: Github appears

-• Bing: Github appears
+- Bing: Github appears

-• Duckduckgo: Github appears
+- Duckduckgo: Github appears

-• Ecosia: Github appears at top ✅
+- Ecosia: Github appears at top ✅

-• Qwant: Github appears
+- Qwant: Github appears

-• Startpage: No github appears ⛔
+- Startpage: No github appears ⛔

-• YouTube: Banned ⛔
+- YouTube: Banned ⛔

-• Rumble: Appears ✅
+- Rumble: Appears ✅

-• X / Twitter: Advertising app is blocked ⛔
+- X / Twitter: Advertising app is blocked ⛔

-• Facebook: Unknown
+- Facebook: Unknown, do people still use this? 🐸

 *Dear Google and Startpage.*